Placing schools at the heart of contemporary transformations

 The team harnessed the expertise of the architects of PCA-STREAM but also the Stream Lab, which has been engaged in a multidisciplinary research program for more than ten years.
 SCI-Arc’s think tank and students helped us revisit the archetypal forms of schools that have existed since ancient times.
 Eranos conducted a sociological analysis to identify the dimensions of representation and imagination at play.
 The BETC communications agency, well-known for providing spaces that promote creativity, has helped us develop a shared vision.
 PCA-STREAM’s interior designers teamed up with designer Ramy Fischler to analyze the new interfaces between the physical and the digital in space planning.

-The project of the Early Makers Hub is the result of the hybridization of multiple experiences, which allowed us to take the intended uses as a starting point and to give precedence to the understanding of educational issues rather than architectural form.
+The project is the result of the hybridization of multiple experiences, which allowed us to take the intended uses as a starting point and to give precedence to the understanding of educational issues rather than architectural form.

-A spatial embodiment of the Early Makers program
+A spatial embodiment of the Agora of transformations

 Spatially embodying emlyon’s educational strategy while integrating the specifics of the site and the Lyon area required a tailored approach.
 Addressing the Early Makers vision led us to design a complex like no other, far removed from traditional business schools.